flaxland natural fibres

 adding further dates throughout the year please contact us for more information

-Flaxland Workshops - Based in the Cotswolds Stroud is know as a textile town, our purpose built studio is adjacent to the River Frome amongst the former woollen mills we are easily accessed from all parts of the country and there is a great rail service out of Paddington to Stroud where one can either walk along the towpath by the canal or take a quick taxi to flaxland or on site parking for those arriving by car .
-We can often arrange to run workshops a little later in the day (particularly if a group are coming by rail) to make use of the more favourable train ticket prices after 9.00am!
+Flaxland Workshops - Based in the Cotswolds - Stroud is know as a textile town, our purpose built studio is adjacent to the River Frome amongst the former woollen mills.
+We are easily accessed from all parts of the country and there is a great rail service out of Paddington to Stroud where one can either walk along the towpath by the canal or take a quick taxi to flaxland or on site parking for those arriving by car.

 We recommend bringing gardening type clothing and warm clothes in winter as some of the activities are in an open shed.
 There is a low level of dust involved in converting flax into line and we supply masks and goggles if requested.